-Our provisional materiality is set based on a benchmark of gross revenue expenditure.
-We will identify a figure for materiality but identify separate levels for procedures design to detect individual errors, and also a level above which all identified errors will be reported to the Audit Panel.
+Our provisional materiality is set based on a benchmark of gross revenue expenditure at the surplus / deficit on provision of services.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Audit Panel.